We are pleased to offer the following programs in an on-demand streaming video format for viewing at your convenience.

 Live Streaming Event: African American Life and Culture in North Carolina History

 On February 15, 2017, North Carolina Museum of History educator Sally Bloom, museum curator Earl Ijames, and Michelle Lanier, director of the North Carolina African American Heritage Commission led this interactive class from the museum’s chronology exhibit, The Story of North Carolina.
 Explore the history of the many people of African descent who contributed to our past and whose lives continue to impact our present.
 Program Length: 65 minutes.
-Additional Resources here. [link to worksheet and resources]
+Additional Resources here.

 Live Streaming Event: North Carolina American Indians

 On November 14, 2016, museum educator Sally Bloom and Teryn Smith, a member of the Sappony Tribe, taught a live class from museum’s exhibit, The Story of North Carolina, sharing information and insights into North Carolina’s historic and contemporary native peoples.
 Program length: 48 minutes.

 This program explores the inspiring firsthand accounts of 11 individuals who experienced World War II.
 Try the free distance-learning class for students Don’t You Know There’s a War On?
 Program length: 33 minutes.